Last Updated on May 29, 2023 by Dave Farquhar

 If you buy an old house, chances are you will run into alligatoring paint, cracking or peeling paint, or a combination of those three problems.
 It’s tempting to just slap another coat of paint on top of the bad paint, and if you do, it will look better for a while.
 But it only takes a couple of years, or even a few months, for alligatoring paint problems to start coming back.
+In this blog post, I’ll talk about how to fix peeling or alligatoring paint.

 I’ve had people tell me I needed to strip all the paint off one exterior wall of my house.
 I’ve had others tell me I needed to replace the siding entirely.
 Fortunately, there’s a better way.
 There’s plenty of advice out there on dealing with failing paint, but the problem is, nobody seems to mention where to buy the stuff you need.